 For health insurance, you must work with a separate company.
 You go to Allstate or State Farm–whomever–and you pay a separate bill for health insurance.
 When Intuit payroll does the actual job costing, it only allocates what Intuit paid–which doesn’t include health insurance.

-Unlike Intuit, Insperity Workforce Optimization pays everything.
-It pays salary, taxes, health insurance and 401(k).
+Unlike Intuit, Insperity Workforce Optimization pays for everything.
+It pays salary, taxes, health insurance, and 401(k).
 If you provide someone a bonus, it pays the bonus.
 If you pay for uniforms, they’re added to the job cost.
 Insperity allocates the whole direct labor costs.
 Everything is allocated with Insperity for 100% true labor cost allocation.

 Either solution, though, is fantastic and better than using an indirect method.

 For accurate and holistic job costing, timesheets needs to be integrated with QuickBooks.
 We recommend Tsheets, because it is the #1 time tracking app that integrates with Quickbooks and we love using it.

 Manually entering timesheets into QuickBooks is just too expensive and time-consuming.
 Manual entry typically involves paying someone–usually in the $45/hour range with fully loaded labor costs–to actually key in data.

 You’re wasting cash having them chase down people who manually enter data into a spreadsheet (or some other form like an email) and retyping them into QuickBooks.
 That’s, unfortunately, what most businesses do.